 Global Affairs Canada and the Embassy of the Kingdom of the Netherlands, $30M, 2014-2019

-This five-year initiative supports efforts to improve food security in Ethiopia through the development of sustainable, gender responsive irrigated agriculture.
-Agriteam is working with government agencies at regional, zonal, and wordea levels to enhance their capacity to implement Ethiopia’s Small-Scale Irrigation Capacity Building Strategy.
-Through the project, these agencies will expand their capacity and skills in agricultural irrigation from a simple, implementation-based approach to one that emphasizes planning, coordination and supervision.
-The project has three key components: small-scale irrigation capacity building for key Government of Ethiopia agencies and personnel; capacity development of Agricultural Technical Vocational Education and Training (A-TVET) Colleges; and promotion of household micro-irrigation among local farmer groups and small-scale entrepreneurs.
-Watershed management issues are also being addressed as a secondary component.
+This five-year initiative supported efforts to improve food security in Ethiopia through the development of sustainable, gender responsive irrigated agriculture.
+Agriteam worked with government agencies at regional, zonal, and wordea levels to enhance their capacity to implement Ethiopia’s Small-Scale Irrigation Capacity Building Strategy.
+Through the project, these agencies expanded their capacity and skills in agricultural irrigation from a simple, implementation-based approach to one that emphasizes planning, coordination and supervision.
+The project had three key components: small-scale irrigation capacity building for key Government of Ethiopia agencies and personnel; capacity development of Agricultural Technical Vocational Education and Training (A-TVET) Colleges; and promotion of household micro-irrigation among local farmer groups and small-scale entrepreneurs.
+Watershed management issues were also addressed as a secondary component.

 Safety Net Support Facility (SNSF) and SNSF “Bridge” Funding